pymupdf/PyMuPDF/docs/textpage.rst

 .. rubric:: Footnotes

-.. [#f1] Image specifications for a PDF page are done in a page's (sub-) :data:`dictionary`, called *"/Resources"*.
-Resource dictionaries can be **inherited** from the page's parent object (usually the :data:`catalog`).
-The PDF creator may e.g. define one */Resources* on file level, naming all images and all fonts ever used by any page.
-In these cases, :meth:`Page.get_images` and :meth:`Page.get_fonts` will return the same lists for all pages.
+.. [#f1] Image specifications for a PDF page are done in a page's (sub-) :data:`dictionary`, called `/Resources`.
+Resource dictionaries can be **inherited** from any of the page's parent objects (usually the :data:`catalog` -- the top-level parent).
+The PDF creator may e.g. define one `/Resources` on file level, naming all images and / or all fonts ever used by any page.
+In these cases, :meth:`Page.get_images` and :meth:`Page.get_fonts` will consequently return the same lists for all pages.
+If desired, this situation can be reverted using :meth:`Page.clean_contents`.
+After execution, the page's object definition will show fonts and images that are actually used.

+.. [#f2] The coordinate systems of MuPDF and PDF are different in that MuPDF uses the page's top-left point as `(0, 0)`.
+In PDF, this is the bottom-left point.
+Therefore, the positive direction for MuPDF's y-axis is **from top to bottom**.
+This causes the sign change for the sine value here: a **negative** value indicates anti-clockwise rotation of the text.

 .. include:: footer.rst